ec1oud/evproduction.org/wiki/4_EV.md

  - Freedom EV
 ---

-This is a 4-wheeler car
+This is a 4-wheeler car, based in [OSCar](/wiki/OSCar "wikilink") with electric motor.

 [Latest Progress](/wiki/Progress_Pics "wikilink")
 -------------------------------------------